mfitchen/crux-design-case-study/README.md

-# _Arctic Wild_
+# _Design Case Study [ crux buildinng x restoration ]_

-#### _Epicodus: CSS (Week 4 Solo Project), July 22, 2016_
+#### _Epicodus: Design (Week 4 Solo Project), September 28, 2016_

 #### By _**Marty Fitchen**_

 ## Description

-_This is an Epicodus student solo project recreating the <a href="http://arcticwild.com/">Arctic Wild</a> web page that uses Flexbox, Sass, and HTML exclusively to style and manipulate the web page with media queries and responsive design.
+_This is an Epicodus student solo project creating a web page that displays a deep-dive Design Case Study for any Epicodus project.
+I chose to review my Design project about CRUX Building x Restoration.
 See spec below:_

 Project Requirements & Objectives  | Complete
 :------------- | :-------------: |